-It’s been a long few weeks to get to south Texas & the border of Mexico.
+It’s been a long few weeks to get to south Texas and the border of Mexico.
 We got slapped in the face on our intended departure date of 12/29 by a bitter cold spell that started after Christmas and lasted over a week.
 With high temperatures around 5F & lows around -20F, the diesel van was unable to start.
 And just like sailing, we started watching the weather for an opportune window to escape.
-It wasn’t until the afternoon of 1/2 that the van begrudgingly started up.
-We scrambled for the next few hours, quickly packed the van and shut the house down for winter & left that evening (the van running for hours while getting ready).
+It wasn’t until the afternoon of January 2nd that the van begrudgingly started up.
+We scrambled for the next few hours, quickly packed the van and shut the house down for winter & left that evening (with the van running for hours while getting ready).

 Temperatures were around -10F that night as we drove southbound.
 We made it to a cousin’s house in New Jersey by morning and rested some.
 But we knew we had to keep moving because a snow storm was forecasted for the Northeast starting later that night.

 When we made it to Virginia, the threat of snow was over, but temperatures were still freezing.
 We slowed down taking a few nights rest at hotels along the road.
 We finally parked at a friend’s house in Tennessee for almost a week (thanks Nick and Stacy).

 During that time I worked on some van projects like putting in AC power to run an electric heater, setting up my running water system, oil & fuel filter changes while the kids played with their old cruising friend.

 We left Tennessee just before another cold front with snow came barreling through.
 We outran the snow, but not the cold as we made it to the gulf coast at New Orleans.
 We spent a day exploring The Big Easy with another cousin.
 The kids even got some beads.